Choose another writer in this calendar:

 until 1958, when it was revived and recognized as a precurser of

 Double Indemnity, a tale of an adulterous couple who try to commit the perfect insurance murder, appeared in abridged form as an eight-part serial in Liberty (1936) magazine.
+The title was suggested by Cain's agent.
 Cain used some detail for his work from the 1927 Snyder/Gray murder case.
 Ruth Snyder and Judd Gray, a corset-salesman, murdered Albert Snyder - they used window-sash weight, chloroform, and picture wire.
 The murder weapons attracted much attention when they were put on display at the New York Police Academy.
 In Cain's story Phyllis Nirdlinger seduces Walter Huff, a salesman with General Fidelity in Los Angeles.
 Her husband signs his policy application and Walter kills him, but stages it as suicide.
 Walter's boss Keyes has his own suspicions about the whole matter.
 Walter finds Nirdlinger's daughter Lola attractive and plans to shoot Phyllis, but she tries to get him first.
 Lola and her boyfriend are blamed.
 Walter confesses all to Keyes, who secretly arranges them on the same cruise, where he expects they will kill each other.
 Huff, like Chambers in The Postman Always Rings Twice, is caught in a trap by sex and violence.
 The story was filmed by Billy Wilder, who hired Raymond Chandler to write the script.
 Cain also participated in story conference and wrote: "A young guy named Joe Sistrom was Paramount's producer on the picture...
 He sat there unhappily in a sulk and then suddenly said, "All characters in B pictures are too smart."
 I never forgot it.
 It was a curious observation, putting into words – vivid, rememberable words – a principle that when a character is too smart, convenient to the author's purposes, everything begins getting awfully slack in the story, and slick.
 Slack is one fault and slick is another.
-Both are bad faults in a story." (in On Sunset Boulevard by Ed Sikov, 1998)
+Both are bad faults in a story."
+(On Sunset Boulevard by Ed Sikov, 1998, p.
+200)

 Double Indemnity (1944), directed by Billy Wilder (1944), starring Fred MacMurray, Barbara Stanwyck, Edward G. Robinson, screenplay by Raymond Chandler and Billy Wilder, cinematographer John F. Seitz.
 Wilder first offered the role of corrupt insurance man to Alan Ladd and George Raft.
 The director signed Raymond Chandler to write the screenplay for him.
 Charles Brackett with whom he had worked earlier, did not want to touch the book.
 Chandler altered the story, changed names, and used flashback. "...Cain's dialogue in his fiction in written to the eye," Chadler explained.
 "Now that we've gotten that out of the way, let's dialogue it in the same spirit as he has in the book, and not the identically same words."
 Cain's comment was generous: "It's the only picture I ever saw made from my books that had things in it I wish I had thought of.
 Wilder's ending was much better than my ending, and his device for letting the guy tell the story by taking out the office dictating machine – I would have done it if I had thought of it.
 There are situations in the movie that can make your hands get wet."
 (On Sunset Boulevard by Ed Sikov, 1998) In the original ending to the film, MacMurray is convicted for murder and Robinson witnesses his death at a gas chamber in San Quentin.
 The game between a self-assured male protagonist and a cunning woman has inspired such directors as Robert Siodmark (The Killers, 1946), Jacques Tourneur (Out of the Past, 1947), and Lawrence Kasdan (Body Heat, 1981).

 Cain's novel Mildred Pierce was also filmed, and won an Oscar for Joan Crawford.
 Cain's book centered on a ambitious career woman, who loses her wealth through the intrigues of her ex-husband, her partner, and selfish daughter.
 The story is told in a third-person narration, but Cain later confessed that it did not suit him - his book did not have the right bite.
 The protagonist is portrayed mostly in sympathetic light in spite of her hard character.
 Michael Curtiz's film adaptation from 1945 is essentially a film noire, "where it's a woman, Crawford, rather than a man, who is led by a greedy, manipulative, evil femme fatale – in this case, the woman's daughter, Blyth – down a fatalistic path of deception, money for greedy people, murder, and doom (only here an optimistic ending is added)."
-(Danny Peary in Guide for the Film Fanatic, 1986)
+(Danny Peary in Guide for the Film Fanatic, 1986, p.
+272)

 Love was a constant source of troubles in Cain's novels and his personal life from the beginning of his career.
 His divorces cost much money and he had occasionally difficulties in paying the bills.
 When the newspaper baron William Randolph Hearst made it known that he did not like Cain, that source of income was cut off.
 It was not until in his 80s, when Cain began writing articles again for The Washington Post.